ghc-vis

 λ> :clear

-The GHCi Debugger has a :print command that inspects data structures at runtime.
+The GHCi Debugger has an integrated :print command that inspects data structures at runtime.
 Evaluation is not forced, so there are no side effects.

 $ ghci